bjankord/icon-tests/README.md

 ### SVG Test 5
 This test uses an external use xlink:href used to point to symbols in the svg sprite.

+### SVG Test 6
+This test is the same as test 3, though the JS to ajax the sprite has been moved to the head rather than at the end of the body.

+### SVG Test 7
+This test is the same as test 6, though it async adds a script tag to ajax the sprite into the head rather than inline the ajax script.

 ====

 ## Font Tests